 The conflict of interest declaration will be evaluated by relevant heads of department before final review by the Medical Director who will evaluate such conflicts and if necessary, determine

-- Whether the conflict is permissible in the context of proposed research
+- Whether the conflict is permissible in the context of the proposed research

 - Whether the conflict warrants disclosure to potential participants as part of informed consent process or

 - Warrants further management to reduce or eliminate the interest.

-An independent hospital committee, which is responsible for reviewing scientific content of research protocols.
+An independent hospital committee, which is responsible for reviewing the scientific content of research protocols.
 Research projects which are conducted at SKMCH & RC need approval from the SRC prior to IRB presentation.

-- The Scientific Review Committee will be headed by the Medical Director and will be based on the nature and subject of the project.
-A fulltime Secretary to the SRC will assist the Principal Investigator in obtaining approval from the SRC.
+- The Scientific Review Committee will be headed by the medical director (MD) and will be based on the nature and subject of the project.
+A fulltime secretary to the SRC will assist the principal investigator (PI) in obtaining approval from the SRC.